Tuesday, February 24, 2009

 Monday, February 16, 2009

 I used a combination of applesauce and syrup instead of the extra fat used in the standard recipe, relying only on the fat in the peanut butter itself.
-All applesauce makes too soft a cookie, and all syrup makes a cookie that's too crispy.
+Applesauce only makes too soft a cookie, and all syrup makes a cookie that's too crispy.

-Unfortunately, I didn't have any chocolate left over from Valentine's Day to make the peanut Blossom Cookie version to photograph, but they are my favorite!
-I'll make them and photograph them again some time soon!
+Unfortunately, I didn't have any chocolate left over from Valentine's Day to make the peanut Blossom Cookie version to photograph, but they are my favorite.

 BRYANNA'S CHEWY VEGAN LOWER-FAT PEANUT BUTTER COOKIES (WITH CHOCOLATE PEANUT BLOSSOM COOKIE VARIATION)